mikecarti/obsidian/diary/2023-10-14 Homework SP1.md

 # N2
 Each day the Random Restaurant is independently closed with probability p.
-If the restaurant is open then the number of clients has Poisson distribution with mean µ.
+If the restaurant is open then the number of clients has Poisson distribution with mean µ = $\lambda$.

 After N days (working or non-working) the Random Restaurant will permanently close, N is random and has Poisson distribution with mean n.